-Subject: The State of Alaska Department of Fish and Game (ADF&G) respectfully submits comments on Fisheries Special Action (FSA) 18-01 and FSA 18-03.
+Subject: The State of Alaska Department of Fish and Game (ADF&G) respectfully submits comments on Fisheries Special Action (FSA) 19-02.

-Temporary Special Action Request FSA 18-01 from the U.S. Fish and Wildlife Service, Yukon Delta National Wildlife Refuge has requested the Federal Subsistence Board (FSB) close federal public waters of the Kuskokwim River drainage to the harvest of Chinook salmon except by federally qualified subsistence users, and further reduce the pool of eligible harvesters based on the ANILCA 804 subsistence user prioritization analysis that was implemented in 2017.
+Temporary Special Action Request FSA 19-02 from the Akiak Native community has requested the Federal Subsistence Board (FSB) close federal public waters of the Kuskokwim River drainage to the harvest of Chinook salmon except by federally qualified subsistence users, and further reduce the pool of eligible harvesters based on the ANILCA 804 subsistence user prioritization analysis that was implemented in 2017.

-FSA 18-03 has since been submitted by the Akiak Native Community as a temporary special action request to:
+FSA 19-02 has since been submitted by the Akiak Native Community as a temporary special action request to:

-- 1) Close Federal public waters of the Kuskokwim River drainage to the harvest of Chinook Salmon except by federally-qualified subsistence users possessing a community harvest permit between May 20, 2018 and July 1, 2018; - 2) Reduce the pool of eligible harvesters within the Kuskokwim River drainage based on the ANILCA Section 804 subsistence user prioritization that was implemented in 2017; - 3) Consult with 33 federally-recognized Kuskokwim River Tribes named in the 2014 Office of Subsistence Management (OSM) 804 analysis to establish an appropriate harvest allocation of Chinook salmon to be distributed among named Tribes within the Kuskokwim River drainage.
+- 1) Close Federal public waters of the Kuskokwim River drainage to the harvest of Chinook Salmon except by federally-qualified subsistence users possessing a community harvest permit between June 1, 2019 and July 1, 2019; - 2) Reduce the pool of eligible harvesters within the Kuskokwim River drainage based on the ANILCA Section 804 subsistence user prioritization that was implemented in 2017; - 3) Consult with 33 federally-recognized Kuskokwim River Tribes named in the 2014 Office of Subsistence Management (OSM) 804 analysis to establish an appropriate harvest allocation of Chinook salmon to be distributed among named Tribes within the Kuskokwim River drainage.